FindoraNetwork/findora-wiki/docs/general/evm-overview.md

 Hardhat is an Ethereum development environment that helps developers manage and automate repetitive tasks for smart contract and DApp development, and can be used in the truffle project.
 See the [EVM - Hardhat](evm-integration-hardhat-EN.md) guide for details.

+### Other Tools and Integrations

+* [Web3.js](https://web3js.readthedocs.io/) is a set of libraries that allow developers to interact with Ethereum nodes using HTTP, IPC, or WebSocket protocols with JavaScript.
+Findora has an Ethereum-like API which is fully compatible with Ethereum-style JSON RPC invocations.
+Developers can use the web3.js library to interact with a Findora EVM node using the same process as with Ethereum.

+* [Ethers.js](https://docs.ethers.io/v5/) is a set of tools to interact with Ethereum nodes using Javascript.
+Findora has an Ethereum-like API which is fully compatible with Ethereum-style JSON RPC invocations.
+Developers can use the Ethers.js library to interact with a Findora EVM node using the same process as with Ethereum.

+* [Web3.py](https://web3py.readthedocs.io/) is a set of libraries that allow developers to interact with Ethereum nodes using HTTP, IPC, or WebSocket protocols with Python.
+Findora has an Ethereum-like API which is fully compatible with Ethereum-style JSON RPC invocations.
+Developers can use the Web3.py library to interact with a Findora EVM node using the same process as with Ethereum.

+* [The Graph](https://thegraph.com/docs/about/introduction#what-the-graph-is) is an indexing protocol that organizes information so that applications can access data very efficiently -- similar to how Google indexes the entire internet to rapidly deliver information for user searches.
+The graph can be used to build indexes for rapid querying of blockchain network like Ethereum -- allowing Dapps to quickly access blockchain data.

 ### Blockchain Bridge

 For developers who wish to move tokens from other Layer 1 blockchains, the Findora EVM Devnet support the [ChainSafe ChainBridge](https://github.com/ChainSafe/ChainBridge), an open source multi-directional blockchain bridge.
 ChainBridge enables an Ethereum Ropsten Testnet ERC-20 token to be moved to the Findora EVM Devnet as a FRC-20 token.